 If you do not contact the surface at the scheduled time, the Surface Controller will attempt to contact you.
 If an additional 30 minutes passes without successful communications, the Surface Controller will assume you have left the bottom and are on your way to the surface.

-2. Blow main ballast tanks at depths above 1000 meters ONLY.
+- Blow ballast tanks at depths shallower than 1,000 meters ONLY.
 Switches are located on the forward lower part of the port distribution panel.
-Blow aft and forward tanks alternately for short periods of time by pushing the switches down.
-Make certain main ballast vents are shut (vent switches down, lights extinguished).
+Blow aft tank first.
+If required, blow forward tanks by pushing the switches down.
 Put no more air in the tanks than what is required to begin ascent.
 At deep depths, little immediate effect will be noted, but the speed of ascent will increase with decreasing depth.
 CAUTION: Vent forward tanks with VENT switch (vent switch up and push button) for periods of from 1 to 2 seconds at about 300 meters depth and continue periodic venting until reaching the surface.
 This is a precaution which will help prevent damaging the ballast tanks due to rapidly expanding air as the depth decreases.

-3. Release sample basket.
-Weight will depend on loading and varies from dive to dive.
-Procedure is the same as for the service weight releases except there is a red cover on the sample basket release switch which must be raised.
+- Release the sample basket.
+Its weight will depend on loading and varies from dive to dive.
+The procedure is the same as for the service weight releases except there is a red cover on the sample basket release switch which must be raised.

-If the submersible has not started toward the surface after execution of steps 1, 2 and 3, check that the red emergency bus is energized (see section on emergency jettison power, item B.2. above) and proceed with the following emergency releases.
+If the submersible has not started toward the surface after execution of the above steps, check that the red emergency bus is energized and proceed with the following emergency releases.
 All switches are located on the upper edge of the top center panel and are bordered in red.

-5. If it becomes necessary, release the starboard manipulator by operating the "STBD Arm Cut" and "STBD Arm Drop" switches on the emergency dump panel in that order.
+- If it becomes necessary, release the starboard manipulator by operating the "STBD Arm Cut" and "STBD Arm Drop" switches on the emergency dump panel, in that order.

-7. Drop battery “C” (or “B” if only two batteries were installed) in the same manner as above.
+- Drop battery "B" in the same manner as above.
 Prior to dropping this battery, shift the "Service Selector" switch to "green".
 The normal interior lights will go out.